mr-guest/dotfiles/README.md

 Mostly for vim and emacs configuration

->What i(you) in for?
+>What i (you) in for?

-A messy uncommented configuration
+/A messy uncommented configuration/

->What are you urrently working on?
+>What are you currently do right now?

 Learning Pyton and SQL